CSB/SJU Global Business Leadership students receive scholarships from a number of sources.

 Mary Weinzierl Endowed Scholarship

-A scholarship awarded to a College of St. Benedict student who is determined, driven, highly motivated to succeed, and an individual who takes risks and works hard to accomplish her goals.
+A scholarship awarded to a College of Saint Benedict student who is determined, driven, highly motivated to succeed, and an individual who takes risks and works hard to accomplish her goals.

 Rothstein Family Scholarship